|

 -

-State why all objects fall at the same rate of acceleration.
+Recognize that all objects fall at the same

-Whenever possible draw a picture or sketch a graph of the problem.
-Pictures tend
+Have I drawn a picture or sketched a graph of the problem?

 |